BioJulia/BioSequences.jl/docs/src/demultiplexer.md

 Multiplex sequencing is a technology to sequence multiple samples at the same time on a high-throughput DNA sequencer.
-Samples are distinguished by the short prefix of a DNA sequence called DNA barcode.
-The `BioSequences` offers the `Demultiplexer` type and the `demultiplex` function to identify the DNA barcode of a longer DNA sequence allowing small errors.
+Samples are distinguished by the short prefix of a DNA sequence called DNA barcode. `BioSequences` offers the `Demultiplexer` type and the `demultiplex` function to identify the DNA barcode of a longer DNA sequence, whilst allowing small errors.

 In the following example, four kinds of DNA sequences of length 4 are used as DNA barcodes. `Demultiplexer` takes these barcodes as its first argument with